LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05-HtmlCanvas/MemeMaker2.2/README.md

 The application is split into three small modules under `src/js/`:

 ### `main.js` — Entry Point
 Imports the Bootstrap stylesheet and the controller, then calls `init()`.
 Because the controller is loaded as an ES module, the DOM is already parsed by the time `init()` runs.
-In Vite's dev mode it also exposes the controller and the `canvasModel` instance on `window` for console debugging.
+In Vite's dev mode it also exposes the controller on `window` for console debugging.

 ### `memeUiController.js` — DOM and Event Layer
 This module owns all interaction with the DOM.
 Its responsibilities include: